3 Things to Know About Digital TV Antennas

 Outdoor Antennas

 Yagi antennas receive a stronger signal but for a more narrow frequency range.
-So while you’ll receive less channels with this antenna, the quality of the signal is very good.
+So while you may find you’ll receive fewer channels with this antenna, the quality of the signal is very good.
 Log Periodic antennas, however, receive a wider range of frequencies but the signal is weaker.

-Regardless of which outdoor antenna you have installed, these receive a stronger signal than an indoor antenna would.
+Regardless of which type of outdoor antenna you have installed, these receive a stronger signal than an indoor antenna would.
 Installation, however, is more difficult and is best done by an antenna specialist.

 Loft Antennas